ndegwa007/dotfiles/README.md

-###  Simple repo where i store dotfiles and configs
+Simple storage repository for dotfiles and configs